thisisamardeep/portfolio/_posts/2021-10-07-unique-pointer-part1.md

 comments: false
 ---

+In this series we will try to implement some of the proporties of unique

+pointer.
 "static" keyword has many meanings in the context of c++ compiler.You can mark a

 variable as private, function call spanning,per call data.Just because static_cast